 Or was it the slick alliteration of “powerful post” that was, in itself, a powerful message to your writing brain?
 Or maybe the fact that the title promises a list of 9 things – and 9 is not too long a list for you to take time out of your busy day to read?

-Now, before we start going into the nitty-gritty of the titles themselves, you have to decide what the aim of the game is.
+Now, before we start going into the nitty-gritty of the blog titles themselves, you have to decide what the aim of the game is.
 Are you trying to get new readers?
 Subscribers?
-Who are you talking to – young, cool 20-somethings?
+Who are you talking to – young, cool twenty-somethings?
 Other bloggers?
 Beginners?
 Retirees?
 Your priest?

 Everyone knows that language is an extremely effective tool when used properly, so you have to make sure that you are using the correct language for your target audience.
 I’m originally an academic and so I am used to researching, writing and rewriting (and rewriting some more!) – depending on my subject matter and audience.
 You wouldn’t talk to your children in the same way that you talk to your friends, or your colleagues the same way you talk to your mother, so don’t.